AdaCore/learn/content/courses/intro-to-ada/chapters/subprograms.rst

        B := Tmp;
     end Swap;

-The fact that this is the default mode is in itself very important.
+The fact that :ada:`in` is the default mode is very important.
 It means that a parameter will not be modified unless you explicitly specify a mode in which modification is allowed.